voxpupuli/puppet-ghost/README.md

 by manually running that command, letting it do its thing, and then re-provisioning.

-You will likely want to proxy these using, say, `nginx`.
-Although the inclusion of `nginx` is outside the scope of this module, if you are using the [jfryman/nginx](https://forge.puppetlabs.com/jfryman/nginx) module.
-An example of using this:
+You will likely want to proxy the Ghost instance using, say, `nginx`.
+Although the inclusion of `nginx` is outside the scope of this module, if you are using the [jfryman/nginx](https://forge.puppetlabs.com/jfryman/nginx) module, here's a working example:

 ```puppet
   $blog_name = 'cool_blog'